 I’m a visual learner.
 I like to draw things as I absorb information.
 I enjoy doing sketchnotes while I’m at a conference.
-See Australian Testing days and Agile Australia as examples of these sketch notes in practice.
+See YOW!
+Sydney 2018, Australian Testing days and Agile Australia as examples of these sketch notes in practice.
 It helps keep me in the moment and focused on the talk material.
 It’s also a nice thing to hand to the speakers as they get off the stage.
+Here is my workshop material for learning sketch noting:

 Everyone can draw